This post includes affiliate links.

 I can even imagine this stitch for a wonderful bag that has some lining inside such that the bag does not get too draggy when adding items such as your yarn skeins or crochet projects.
 Alright, I will get out my crochet project journal and get my ideas down before I will forget them.

 In the meantime, let me teach you how to crochet this amazing textured tulip stitch which is made mainly out of double crochets and single crochets and chains.
-Having single crochets in this stitch pattern is one of the few things that makes this stitch different from the corner to corner stitch pattern.
+Having single crochets in this stitch pattern is one of the few things that makes this stitch different from the corner to

-Tulip Crochet Stitch Photo Tutorial
+How to Crochet Horizontal Rows of C2C – Tulip Crochet Stitch Photo Tutorial

 1. Make a chain of a multiple of 4 plus 5 for the turning chain.
 Next, crochet 3 dc in the 5th ch from the hook. *Skip 3 chains and place 1 sc in the next ch.
 Ch 3 and place 3 dc in the same st as the sc.
 Now repeat from * until the end stopping after the last sc is placed.
 Turn